rsksmart/devportal-1.0/content/rsk-devportal/develop/tutorials/ethereum-devs/setup-truffle-oz.md

 ---
-menu_title: Setup a project with Truffle and OpenZeppelin
+menu_title: Setup a project with Hardhat and OpenZeppelin
 layout: rsk
-title: How to create a new project using Truffle and OpenZeppelin connected to RSK network
+title: How to create a new project using Hardhat and OpenZeppelin connected to RSK network
-tags: tutorial, rsk, openzeppelin, truffle
+tags: tutorial, rsk, openzeppelin, hardhat
-description: "How to create a new blockchain project, using Truffle framework and Open Zeppelin library connected to a RSK local node and RSK testnet"
+description: "How to create a new blockchain project, using Hardhat framework and Open Zeppelin library connected to a RSK local node and RSK testnet"
 render_features: "custom-terminals"
 ---

-> Sunsetting Truffle: Truffle has been sunsetted, see [Consensys Announcement](https://consensys.io/blog/consensys-announces-the-sunset-of-truffle-and-ganache-and-new-hardhat).
-Rootstock will no longer support Truffle and encourage immediate migration to [Hardhat](/tools/hardhat/).

-In this tutorial, I will show you step-by-step how to create a new blockchain project, using Truffle framework and Open Zeppelin smart contracts library, connected to a RSK local node or RSK testnet.
+In this tutorial, I will show you step-by-step how to create a new blockchain project, using Hardhat framework and Open Zeppelin smart contracts library, connected to a RSK local node or RSK testnet.

 It does not matter whether you are an experienced developer, or just learning to code, you do not need to be a blockchain expert to follow along.